ar-51/ar-51.github.io/docs/Mocap Studio/Mocap-Studio - Using the Emulator.md

 Use the time slider to navigate through the recorded animation.

 ### Recording Panel, Playback and Export
-1. You can use Mocap-Studio Record function to record a subset of original animation file.
+1. You can use Mocap-Studio Record function to record a subset of original animation file.  <br>
 ![7.mocap_resize.gif](/assets/images/mocap_studio_emulator/7.mocap_resize.gif)
 2. After you recorded the original gr51 again you should see a second animation on the animation panel
 3. This new animation should have the export icon enabled (not grayed out).
 4. You can press on the export icon to export the animation.